-Thermogravimetric analysis of the various prepared ternary complexes have been carried out to obtain diagnostic structural evidence of the suggested molecular formula.
-Generally, the TG curves of Co(II) and Ni(II) ternary complexes indicate the removal of two water molecules in the temperature range up to 200 °C. These water molecules may be removed due to water of hydration and coordination.
-On the other hand, the TG curves of the synthesized Cu(II) ternary complexes do not display noticeable weight losses up to the relatively high temperature ($\approx 200 \,^{\circ}$ C).
-This behaviour reveals that such complexes do not contain hydration or coordination water.
-This is in accordance with the results of the microanalyses (Table 1) as well as with the infrared spectra (Table 2).
-However, at high temperature (>300 $\,^{\circ}$ C) a weight loss step is observed containing a rapid decomposition of the ternary complexes (see Fig. 1).
+Thermogravimetric (TG) analysis of the various prepared ternary complexes have been carried out to obtain diagnostic structural evidence of the suggested molecular formula.
+Generally, the TG curves for Co(II) and Ni(II) ternary complexes exhibit one weight loss step over the temperature range of 75-120 °C. This weight loss is in good agreement with the removal of one water molecule.
+In addition, the prepared Co(II) and Ni(II) ternary complexes display one weight loss step over the range of 180-200 °C, which is consistent with the removal of another water molecule Therefore, one can conclude that the synthesized Co(II) and Ni(II) ternary complexes contain one water molecule of hydration and one coordinated water molecule.
+On the other hand, the TG curves of the synthesized Cu(II)-ternary complexes do not display noticeable weight losses up to the relatively high temperature (≈ 200 °C), where one weight loss step is occurred.
+This behaviour reveals that such complexes do not contain water either in the form of hydration or coordination.
+This is in accordance with the results of the microchemical analysis (Table 1) as well as with the infrared spectra (Table 2).
+However, at high temperature (>300 $^{\circ}$ C) a weight loss step is observed containing a rapid decomposition of the ternary complexes.